 Jeong Yi Hyun

-Jeong Yi Hyun has published five novels, three short story collections, and two essay collections.
-Her first novel, Sweet City of Mine , was adapted into the TV series My Sweet Seoul .
-She and Alain de Botton wrote the two-volume Foundation of Love that deals with issues of love, marriage, and family.
+Jeong Yi Hyun has authored four novels, four short story collections, and three essay collections.
+Her first novel, Sweet City of Mine (2006), excerpted here, was adapted into the TV series My Sweet Seoul .
+Her novel Foundation of Love: A Couple’s Story (2013) was part of a two-volume series exploring issues of love, marriage, and family, with Alain de Botton writing the second part.
 She has received the Lee Hyo-seok Literary Award and Hyundae Literary Award.
 Her books have been translated into Chinese, Japanese, and Thai.

 Jo Jung-Rae (b.1948) made his literary debut in 1970 with the short story “False Charge,” which appeared in the monthly magazine Hyundae Munhak .
 His childhood experiences of the Korean War and Yeosu-Suncheon Rebellion inspired numerous literary works like Taebaek Mountain Range (10 vols.) and Arirang (12 vols.).
 The Great Jungle (3 vols.) is Jo’s most recent publication.
 His works have been translated into English, French, German, Japanese, Chinese, and Swedish, and adapted into movies, manhwa, TV dramas, and musicals.
 He received the Hyundae Literary Award and Korea Literary Award.